jostylr/pieceful-programming/src/core.md

         }
     } else if (typeof vals !== 'string') { //transform should deal with it
         //give warning of incompatible types
-        vals = vals.join('');
+        // or we could give some useful version, such as jsoning for different types. vals = vals.join('');
     }
     node.value = vals;